Khagendra01/Autonomous-Web-Agent/README.md

 1. Open Linear in Chrome (already logged in)
 2. Use GPT-4o to reason about what to do
 3. Click buttons, type text, scroll as needed
-4. Validate when the goal is achieved

-**Flood Fill Agent** also:
+Flood Fill mode also:
 - 🗺️ Builds a state space graph (like maze solving)
-- 🧠 Learns optimal paths via flood fill algorithm
+- 🧠 Learns optimal paths via a flood-fill update
 - 💾 Saves knowledge to `knowledge/graphs/{app}_graph.json`
-- ⚡ Reuses learned paths on subsequent runs (faster!)
+- ⚡ Reuses learned paths on subsequent runs

 See [FLOOD_FILL_AGENT.md](./FLOOD_FILL_AGENT.md) for detailed documentation.